insidegui/WWDC/README.md

 ## Nerdy bits 🤓

 ### Code of Conduct
 We expect all of our contributors to help uphold the values set out in our [code of conduct](./CODE_OF_CONDUCT.md).
-We fundamentally believe this will help us build a better community, and with it a better app.
+We fundamentally believe this will help us build a better community, and ultimately a better app.

 ### Contributing